latent-to/developer-docs/docs/learn/synchronized-halving.md

 - **Early subnets**: Root's influence declined predictably as ALPHA supply grew
 - **Later subnets**: Root maintains higher influence for extended periods due to slower ALPHA supply growth

-**Potential solution**: Scale the TAO-weight parameter with each TAO halving (e.g., 0.18 → 0.09 → 0.045 → …).
+**Solution**: Scale the TAO-weight parameter with each TAO halving (e.g., 0.18 → 0.09 → 0.045 → …).
 This would keep Root's effective power declining in sync with the overall issuance scale, preserving consistent dilution dynamics across all epochs.

 ### 2.3 Disadvantageous liquidation